 I joined the climbing world last year.
 Before, I always saw climbing and mountaineering as two completely separate passions.
 And personally, the mountain was what called me.
 My feet were on the ground, walking through the mountains in admiration of the jagged peaks around me and the clouds sitting on top of them.

-I started with trekking, then a bit higher, then a lot higher (and well, now I’m preparing for my first 8000 meter mountain!)… anyways I eventually got the itch for mountains a bit more technical.
+I started with trekking, then a bit higher, then a lot higher … anyways I eventually got the itch for mountains a bit more technical.
 And with that, I found myself looking at pictures and reading articles about mountains that I wanted to climb, but that included, for example, 50 feet of climbing in order to reach the summit.
 Oooof, all of a sudden, climbing and mountaineering weren’t so separate.

 And that’s how I arrived into this beautiful world of rock climbing.
 And now that I’ve uploaded pictures climbing in beautiful places, many people have asked me how to start climbing.
 Awesome, I love it!

 In this article, I sought out the expertise of my friend Ignacio, a runner and mountaineer, an Outdoor Facilitator with Nols, and a total expert in outdoor life, on important topics like Leave No Trace.
 I met Ignacio when I participated in one of his presentations on “Leave No Trace” practices.

 Safety first, find a facilitator and a group!